Support Athens by Locals!

 Visiting the National Garden of Athens is certainly a must.

-Moreover, the garden features statues and monuments as well as antiquities such as the sundial at the main entrance.
+Moreover, the garden features statues, monuments, and antiquities such as the sundial at the main entrance.

 A Roman floor that was discovered during excavations in the 19th century is now placed close to the entrance on Vasilissis Sophias Avenue.

-The National Garden of Athens not only is a place of unique beauty but also of great historical significance.
+The National Garden of Athens is a place of unique beauty and great historical significance.

 Aside from a long walk or a picnic, there are plenty of things to do in the National Garden of Athens.